-1. Election Cycles for New Candidates Running in June 2022:
+1. Election Cycles for New Candidates who ran in June 2022:

-In the June 7, 2022 (Primary) election, a new County Candidate's initial election cycle begins on the date their 2022 campaign committee was formed.
-The Primary election cycle for all new 2022 candidates ends on July 7, 2022.
+In the June 7, 2022 (Primary) Election, a new County Candidate's initial election cycle begins on the date their 2022 campaign committee was formed.
+The Primary election cycle for all new 2022 candidates ended on July 7, 2022.

-2. Election Cycles for Previous Candidates Running In June 2022:
+2. Election Cycles for Previous Candidates who ran in June 2022:

-If a candidate ran in the Special Election held in March 2021 and redesignated to run in June 2022, their June 2022 Primary election cycle starts on July 1, 2021 and ends on July 7, 2022
+If a candidate ran in the Special Election held in March 2021 and redesignated to run in June 2022, their June 2022 Primary election cycle started on July 1, 2021 and ended on July 7, 2022

-3. Election Cycles for Incumbent County Candidates Running In June 2022:
+3. Election Cycles for Incumbent County Candidates who ran in June 2022:

-Due to the Special Election in March 2021, the election cycle start dates for incumbent candidates vary.
+Due to the Special Election in March 2021, the June 2022 Primary election cycle start dates for incumbent candidates vary.
 However, the end of the election cycles for incumbent candidates is July 7, 2022.
 Any questions about the election cycle for incumbent candidates should be referred to the Office of Campaign Finance and Ethics Commission.

-If an Incumbent Candidate was subject to the circulation of a recall petition during their term of office a Recall Election cycle was formed by operation of law.
+If an Incumbent Candidate was subject to the circulation of a recall petition during their term of office, a Recall Election cycle was formed by operation of law.
 This Recall Election Cycle "interrupted" the election cycle in place at the time and allowed the Incumbent to raise funds in opposition to the recall efforts.
 Due to the County's "one committee" rule an Incumbent may not concurrently raise money in two committees but MUST allocate all contributions to the Recall Election cycle once it is triggered.

 A Recall Election cycle runs from the date a Recall Committee in support of the Recall is opened OR when a petition is approved for circulation (whichever is earlier).
-The Election Cycle terminates upon the earliest of the following dates: 1) the recall proponents fail to return signed petitions to the Registrar 2) any committees in support of the recall are closed or 3) 10 days after a recall election has been held.
+The election cycle terminates upon the earliest of the following dates: 1) the recall proponents fail to return signed petitions to the Registrar of Voters 2) any committees in support of the recall are closed or 3) 10 days after a recall election has been held.